yegorsokolov/MT5/README.md

    ```

 2. Place historical CSV files under `data/` **or** specify a mapping of symbols to their download URLs in `config.yaml` under `data_urls`.
 3. Adjust settings in `config.yaml` if needed.
+The `symbols` list controls which instruments are used for training.
 4. Train the model and run a backtest:

    ```bash